Flying a Drone in Helsinki - Learn the Basics

 Markings and Documents

 Make sure that your operator registration number is attached to the drone.
-Carry also the proof of online exam with you if that is required for flying.
+Carry the proof of the online exam with you if it is required to fly.

 Insurance